Search results for

 5. Tap on Leave Bixby again.

-It’s hard to find a good reason to use Samsung Free (which replaced Bixby Home and Samsung Daily).
-Samsung Free is the vertically scrolling list of content that lives on your left-most home screen.
-It’s the list of content that shows you “useful” things.
+It’s hard to find a good reason to use Samsung News (previously known as Samsung Gree, Bixbyn Home, or Samsung Daily).
+Samsung News is the vertically scrolling list of content that lives on your left-most home screen.
+It’s the list of content that shows you “useful” articles.
 The problem is most things it offers aren’t that great.
-If you agree with us, here’s how to get rid of it!
+If you agree with us, here’s how to eliminate it!

 1. Long-press on an empty area (somewhere with no icons or widgets) on your Galaxy phone home screen to access your home screen settings.
 You can also pinch inwards with two fingers to get to this screen.

-2. Swipe over to the left-most home screen, where you’ll find Samsung Free.
+2. Swipe over to the left-most home screen, where you’ll find the Samsung News section.

-To re-enable Samsung Free, perform steps one and two again, then toggle the same Samsung Free option on.
+To re-enable Samsung News, perform steps one and two again, then toggle the same option On.

-During our testing, we found that it was great at controlling your device, turning off Wi-Fi, etc. It seems to struggle with context, though.
+During our testing, we found that Bixby was great at controlling your device, such as turning off Wi-Fi, etc. It seems to struggle with context, though.
 For example, asking two related questions in a row will result in very different answers.
-Not only that, but the few things Bixby does well, the competition is also great at.
+Not only that, but the few things Bixby does well, the competition is great at.
 This means most of us have no valid reason to stick with Bixby, other than the fact that it comes enabled by default.

 FAQs